bennyhuo/KotlinBlogTranslation/original/Kotlin M2 is Out!.md

 The previous post gave an overview of the new [Language Features](http://blog.jetbrains.com/kotlin/2012/06/kotlin-m2-candidate/#language) .
 Here’s a little more:<span id="more-570"></span>
 First, I’d like to remind you that in M1 we added the [“assert not null” operator: !!](http://confluence.jetbrains.net/display/Kotlin/Null-safety#Null-safety-The%7B%7B%5C%21%5C%21%7D%7Doperator) , it replaces the sure() function we used to have in the standard library.
 Now, we removed sure() from the library, so some of you code might break, but it’s very easy to fix.
-People keep asking whether Kotlin has <strong>literals for lists or maps</strong>.
+People keep asking whether Kotlin has **literals for lists or maps**.
 The answer is: strictly speaking, no, but we have function in the [library](http://jetbrains.github.com/kotlin/versions/snapshot/apidocs/kotlin/package-summary.html) that are good enough for that:

 {% raw %}
 <p></p>